 - A severe headache

-All the above-mentioned may be symptoms of any medical complications such as infection, retained placenta or tubal pregnancy hence one must consult a doctor at earliest!
+All the above-mentioned may be symptoms of any medical complications such as infection, retained placenta, or tubal pregnancy hence one must consult a doctor at earliest!

 Misconceptions About Periods After Childbirth

-There are many misconceptions associated with periods after childbirth.
+There are many misconceptions associated with the return of periods after childbirth.
 Some of these misconceptions are as follows:

-- Many women assume that the vaginal bleeding right after giving birth is their 1st period after delivery.
+Many women assume that vaginal bleeding right after giving birth is their first period after delivery.
 However, that is not the case.
 It is not the first period, it is, in fact, postpartum bleeding, which includes expelling of extra fluids, tissues and blood from the body after delivery.
 The postpartum bleeding may continue for 4 to 6 weeks after childbirth, and even afterwards, up until a woman’s body becomes ready to have the first period.

-- It is also misunderstood that breastfeeding is a natural form of contraception and you will not get pregnant until the time you are breastfeeding.
-However, it is not completely true; breastfeeding may only provide 60 percent protection against conception.
-You have good 40 percent chances of getting pregnant even when you are breastfeeding.
+It is also believed that breastfeeding is a natural form of contraception and that a woman cannot get pregnant for as long as she is breastfeeding.
+However, it is not completely true as breastfeeding may provide only 60 per cent of protection against conception.
+So a woman has good 40 per cent chances of conceiving even while breastfeeding.